johncf/devenv/README.md

-# critiq.scripts
+# devenv
-Here's a collection of scripts and configuration files that I use.
+This is a collection of scripts and config files that make up my development environment.

 ## Favorites
 * **Operating System**: [Arch Linux](https://wiki.archlinux.org/index.php/The_Arch_Way)